Pantex Orientation

 Union Recognition

-The Employer recognizes the Union as the exclusive representative of all its employees performing work within the jurisdiction of the Union for the purpose of collective bargaining in respect to rates of pay, wages, hours of employment and other conditions of employment.
+The Employer recognizes the Union as the exclusive representative of all its employees performing work within the jurisdiction of the Union for the purpose of collective bargaining with respect to rates of pay, wages, hours of employment, and other conditions of employment.
 Any and all such employees shall receive at least the minimum wages and work under the conditions of this Agreement.

 Management Rights

-The Union understands the Employer is responsible to perform the work required by the owner.
-The Employer shall, therefore, have no restrictions except those specifically provided for in the Collective Bargaining Agreement, in planning, directing and controlling the operation of all his work, in deciding the number and kind of employees to properly perform the work, in hiring and laying off employees, in transferring employees from job to job within the Local Union’s geographical jurisdiction, in determining the need and number as well as the person who will act as Foreman, in requiring all employees to observe the Employer’s and/or owner’s rules and regulations not inconsistent with this Agreement, in requiring all employees to observe all safety regulations, and in discharging employees for proper cause.
+The Union understands the Employer is responsible for performing the work required by the owner.
+The Employer shall, therefore, have no restrictions except those specifically provided for in the Collective Bargaining Agreement, in planning, directing, and controlling the operation of its work; in deciding the number and kind of employees needed to properly perform the work; in hiring and laying off employees; in transferring employees from job to job within the Local Union’s geographical jurisdiction; in determining the need and number, as well as the person who will act as foreman; in requiring all employees to observe the Employer’s or owner’s rules and regulations not inconsistent with this Agreement; in requiring all employees to observe all safety regulations; and in discharging employees for proper cause.

 The IBEW Constitution